 Also, coffee consumption during pregnancy is linked to low birth weight, pre-term birth, and pregnancy loss.

-PLUS...
-If you do cut it out, you can always use it as a great body scrub or compost!
+Fun fact...
+If you do cut down and have a load spare, you can always use it as a great body scrub or compost!